kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

     gateway.kyma-project.io/original-version: v2
 ...
 ```
-Above APIRule has been successfully migrated to version `v2`.
 > [!WARNING] Do not manually change the `gateway.kyma-project.io/original-version` annotation.
 This annotation is automatically updated when you apply your APIRule in version `v2`.

-4.To preserve the internal traffic policy from the APIRule `v1beta1`, you must apply the following AuthorizationPolicy.
+4. To preserve the internal traffic policy from the APIRule `v1beta1`, you must apply the following AuthorizationPolicy.

    In APIRule `v2`, internal traffic is blocked by default.
 Without this AuthorizationPolicy, attempts to connect internally to the workload will result in an `RBAC: access denied` error.
-Ensure that the selector label is updated to match the target workload:
+Ensure that the selector label is updated to match the target workload.
 ```yaml
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy